 The Roger Williams University School of Law Library is a private institution and serves primarily the faculty and students of the law school.
-University faculty, faculty from CRIARL member institutions, members of the bench and bar, and law students from ABA-approved schools are welcome to use the collection on the premises.
-Undergraduate students from Roger Williams, students from CRIARL member institutions, and other members of the community are allowed to use the Library by special arrangement with the Director.
+University faculty, University students with legal research needs, faculty from CRIARL member institutions, members of the bench and bar, and law students from ABA-approved schools are welcome to use the collection on the premises.
+Students enrolled in programs with which the School of Law participates in a joint degree program may use the collection on premises upon properly identifying themselves.
+Students from CRIARL member institutions may use the collection upon presentation of a letter of referral from their home institution library.
+Other members of the community are allowed to use the Library by special arrangement with the Director.